unofficialdxnny/Snapify/README.md

 <img align="right" src="https://imgur.com/ixoqGXc.png" width=315 height=500>

 This project is going to slowly go back to Open Source!
 I'm working on more updates and docs.
+Simple Rules!

+- Don't be a SKID
+- Don't fkin sell this to some kid (it's free and not yours, so have some decency!).
+- Skids get shown right at the top of the repository
 </p>